 - ISMMS Chapter of the Asian Pacific American Medical Student Association (APAMSA0

 - Students for Equal Opportunity in Science (SEOS)

 - MedSTART Summer Enrichment Camp

 - CUNY In Medicine

-- East Harlem Health Outreach Partnership - Community Advisors
+- Community engagement advisor to the East Harlem Health Outreach Partnership

 - Medical Students for Haiti, Inc.